gesquive/dispatch/README.md

 ## Installing

 ### Compile
-This project has been tested with go1.9+.
-Just run `go get -u github.com/gesquive/dispatch` and the executable should be built for you automatically in your `$GOPATH`.
+This project has only been tested with go1.11+.
+To compile just run `go get -u github.com/gesquive/dispatch` and the executable should be built for you automatically in your `$GOPATH`.
+This project uses go mods, so you might need to set `GO111MODULE=on` in order for `go get` to complete properly.

 Optionally you can clone the repo and run `make install` to build and copy the executable to `/usr/local/bin/` with correct permissions.